How much does software development cost? This is the question that boggles not only you, but IT teams alike.

 SoftwareHut’s senior project manager wrote a full article on IT project requirements that will help you with briefing a software house.

-Let’s briefly sum up how we calculate the budget for IT projects:
+Let’s briefly sum up how we calculate the software development cost estimation:

 The total cost of a software development project is a sum of people involved over a given period times their hourly rates.